Skatetown, U.S.A.

 Skatetown, U.S.A. is a 1979 American comedy musical film produced to capitalize on the short-lived fad of roller disco.
 Directed by William A. Levey, the film features many television stars from the 1960s and 1970s, among them Scott Baio, Flip Wilson, Maureen McCormick, Ron Palillo and Ruth Buzzi.
 Patrick Swayze's leading role as the skater "Ace" was his first movie performance.
 Also in the cast are Sydney Lassick, Billy Barty and Playboy centerfold model Dorothy Stratten.

 Plot

-One evening at a Los Angeles roller disco called Skatetown, U.S.A., a rivalry between two skaters (Patrick Swayze and Greg Bradford) culminates in a contest, the winning prize for which is $1000 and a moped.
+One evening at a Los Angeles roller disco called Skatetown, U.S.A., a rivalry between two skaters culminates in a contest, the winning prize for which is $1,000 and a moped.
 After a game of chicken played on motorized roller skates, the two rivals become friends.